comgeneltd/BackupToS3/README.md

 A tool for automatic uploading files from Windows shares to S3 storage with local indexing.
 Compared to AWS DataSync:
     1. Zero transfer fees.
-    2. No API calls to list whole S3 on each job execution
+    2. No S3 List/Get API calls on each job execution
-    3. Simple and fast install on your device.
+    3. Simple and fast install anywhere

 ## Features